rafrasenberg/rafrasenberg-website/content/posts/kubernetes/kubernetes-terraform-traefik-2.md

 $ touch post-deployment/03-whoami/01-whoami.yml post-deployment/03-whoami/02-ingress.yml
 ```

-The first thing we do is creating a new certificate.
+Time to create a new certificate.
 So add this to `post-deployment/certificates/whoami.yml`:

 ```yml
 ---